Engineers Without Borders student ‘zooms in,’ leveraging technology, teamwork to make the world better

 Completing the project is one of the reasons Saiful Andree stays at Western.
 For months, the group has collaborated with a Nicaraguan designer and the EWB Country Office to test flow rates and refine design ideas.
 Construction is set to begin in 2025.

 Using club funds and partnering with another EWB student group at Florida International University, students will coordinate the building of three spring boxes to catch, filter and route water to a lower elevation.
-This will ensure water will flow freely, even during the dry season, and become more accessible to the village.
+This will ensure water flows freely, even during the dry season, and becomes more accessible to the village.

 Becoming the leader of such an ambitious international project was daunting, Saiful Andree, 20, admits.
 What’s even more terrifying, however, is the project's complexity and necessity.